dougeby/IntuneDocs/intune/device-profile-assign.md

 If you include **All Devices**, and exclude **All Users**, then all the devices receive the policy.
 In this scenario, the intent is to exclude devices that have an associated user from this policy.
 However, it doesn't exclude the devices because the exclusion only compares direct group members.

 ## Next steps

-See [How to monitor device profiles](device-profile-monitor.md) for guidance on monitoring device profile assignments.
+See [monitor device profiles](device-profile-monitor.md) for guidance on monitoring your profiles, and the devices running your profiles.